 Informed by regular user feedback, Bushra wanted to move away from the retro-futuristic dehumanising aesthetic of the utility, to develop a soft-wearable using innovative materials to facilitate the multi-sensory worn experience as a second skin.

-The sensation of touch augmented by visuals and audio within the VR was not about electronic actuators attempting to simulate reality, but more about the effects of perception as part of an overall experience, as enhanced by the blended sensation of the fabric diffusing with the feelings of the electronic device (even more so over layers of clothing).
+T0 Bushra, the feeling of touch augmented by visuals and audio within the VR is not about electronic actuators attempting to simulate reality.
+It is more about the effects of perception as part of an overall experience, as enhanced by the blended sensation of the fabric.
+It is about diffusing the feelings of the electronic device and the layers of clothing on one’s body.

 Also, interactive VR visual assets were added, with the aim of highlighting ‘Anatomic’ the eco-ethical luxury fashion collection of BB Studio.